samuel-lexim/dom/wp-content/plugins/filebird/readme.txt

 Right-click on FileBird folders section to quickly create, rename, cut, paste, or delete folders just the way you do on your computer.

 **Full Control In One Toolbar**
-FileBird’s collapsible sidebar provides you with the ultimate control over all WordPress media library folders.
+FileBird’s collapsible sidebar provides you with ultimate control over all WordPress media library folders.

 **Painless Migration**
 Import and seamlessly synchronize media category/folder structure from Enhanced Media Library, WP Media Folder by JoomUnited, WordPress Media Library Folders by Max Foundry, Real Media Library, and HappyFiles.